dineshkummarc/savsoftquiz_v5/README.md

 Username: admin
 Password: admin

-<b>To raise any issue visit: https://github.com/savsoft10/savsoftquiz_micro/issues
+<b>To raise any issue visit: <a href="https://github.com/savsoft10/Savsoft-Quiz-Micro/issues">https://github.com/savsoft10/Savsoft-Quiz-Micro/issues</a>
 <br>
-For professional support and customization, you can contact us at http://micro.savsoftquiz.org/
+For professional support and customization, you can contact us at <a href="http://micro.savsoftquiz.org/">http://micro.savsoftquiz.org/</a>
 </b>